 Course Course Description Credit Hrs.
 Contact Hrs.
-NURS 5142 ADVANCED PATHOPHYSIOLOGY (3) The course will examine the principles of physiologic function at all levels of organization from cell to organ systems as they affect human function.
-The course will use homeostasis as a model to account for regulatory and compensatory functions in health.
-Students will develop the necessary theoretical and empirical foundation for subsequent understanding of the diagnosis and management of human responses to disease and non disease-based etiologies.
-Prerequisites: NURS 5000 and NURS 5111 3 3 NURS 5143 PHARMACOTHERAPEUTICS (3) Course includes both pharmacotherapeutics and pharmacokinetics of broad categories of pharmacologic agents.
-Covers principles of pharmacodynamics, pharmacokinetics, adverse drug reactions, special population's considerations, in addition to the regulations relevant to prescriptive authority for advanced practice nurses.
-Consideration of current health status, ethnic/racial backgrounds, socioeconomic status, cultural/spiritual implications, gender, and changes which occur across the lifespan are addressed.
-Prerequisites: NURS 5000, NURS 5111, NURS 5113, NURS 5115, NURS 5117, NURS 5135, NURS 5142, NURS 5145 and NURS 5146.
-3 3 NURS 5144 ADVANCED PHYSICAL ASSESSMENT (3) The purpose of this course is to establish differential diagnoses based on logical diagnostic reasoning for health maintenance, disease prevention and early detection.
+The purpose of this course is to establish differential diagnoses based on logical diagnostic reasoning for health maintenance, disease prevention and early detection.
 Content builds on previously acquired knowledge and skills of advanced physiology and pathophysiology, advanced pharmacology and the domains and competencies common to the advanced practice roles.
-Prerequisite: NURS 5000, NURS 5142, NURS 5143 or consent of program coordinator and instructor 3 3 NURS 5145 ETHICS, POLICY, ORGANIZATION & FINANCING OF HEALTH CARE (3) This course will cover ethical and legal issues in research and health care, quality cost effective care, design and implementation of care in a variety of health care systems, and the executive leadership role of a nurse in managing human, fiscal, and physical health care resources.
+Prerequisite: NURS 5000, NURS 5142, NURS 5143 or consent of program coordinator and instructor NURS 5145 ETHICS, POLICY, ORGANIZATION & FINANCING OF HEALTH CARE (3) This course will cover ethical and legal issues in research and health care, quality cost effective care, design and implementation of care in a variety of health care systems, and the executive leadership role of a nurse in managing human, fiscal, and physical health care resources.
 The course will also present how health policy is formulated, how to affect this process and how it impacts clinical practice and health care delivery.
-Prerequisite: NURS 5000, NURS 5111, NURS 5117; or consent of department 3 3 NURS 5146 HEALTH PROMOTION AND DISEASE PREVENTION (3) This course will emphasize the promotion of health, prevention of illness and identification of environmental factors that impact health status, promotion of healthy lifestyle, self care, holism, risk reduction, maximizing quality life.
-Maintenance of function across the health-illness continuum with clients: the individual, family, or 3 3
+3 3 Prerequisite: NURS 5000, NURS 5111, NURS 5117; or consent of department